networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 During this post, I have covered the following;

-* Deployed the underlay using OSPF.
+* Deploying the underlay using OSPF.
-* Deployed the overlay using iBGP.
+* Deploying the overlay using iBGP.
-* Configured EVPN and VNI mapping information.
+* Configuring EVPN and VNI mapping information.